ginta-re/Varseta/README.md

 # Varseta
 A python script for extracting Variation sets from child directed speech (CDS) data.
+Note that this

+## Usage

+After cloning the repository, make sure that the data is unzipped if you want to use the gold standard data.

+`unzip DATA.zip`

+`gunzip -r *` Answer yes to all of the questions.

+### Testing Accuracy

+`get_accuracy.py` is the main vehicle for testing the accuracy of the various methods.

+Here is a very basic example:

+`python2.7 get_accuracy.py anch 3 3` Will run the anchor algorithm over a window of 3 with a minimum match of 3.

+This runs on all of the Gold Standard data in the folders, which currently is just Swedish and French.

+The other option would be to substitute `incr` for `anch`, which would use the incremental method.

-# Data format
+## Data format

 Files should be prepared in a simple .txt format.
 4 tab-separated columns.
 Child directed speech data example:
 ```